This guide provides a technical overview of how to deploy, manage, and scale Retool for enterprise use cases.

 Retool can be self-hosted in any containerized environment: locally, on a virtual machine, or through container orchestration services like Kubernetes.
 Even though a single virtual machine can support users and Retool apps, we recommend you deploy Retool instances through a container orchestration service.
 This method of deployment makes it easier to manage, upgrade, and scale.

-We provide templates and starting points for the following orchestration services:
+Templates and starting points are provided for the following orchestration services: